digitalcatnip/remtroll-server/README.md

 # Security
 By default, the server is configured to run without security.
 We recommend changing this by following instructions on [the wiki](https://github.com/digitalcatnip/remtroll-server/wiki#self-signed-certificate) to create a self-signed certificate before adding the server to your app.
+Once you've done that you can update the configuration with the path to your new private key and public certificate.

+We also recommend you wait until you have the security setup until you upload the configuration to the app using `remtroll --setup`